InfinityRAS/WebWish.com/README.md

 # WebWish.com
 Hello Coders!

   WebWish.com is created by Aryan Sisodiya and Adithya K.G..
-It is our attempt to provide the world a way to get a website ready for wishing someone "Happy Birthday".
+It is our attempt to provide a way to the World to get a website ready for wishing someone "Happy Birthday".

 Thanks